netxms/netxms-doc/admin/data-collection.rst

 Can be selected one of options:

-    - :guilabel:`Fixed intervals (default)` - default value will be taken from :guilabel:`DefaultDCIPollingInterval` server configuration parameter.
+    - :guilabel:`Server default interval` - default value will be taken from :guilabel:`DefaultDCIPollingInterval` server configuration parameter.
-    - :guilabel:`Fixed intervals (custom)` - value entered on the DCI properties page will be taken.
+    - :guilabel:`Custom interval` - Allows to enter a custom value.
+This field support macro resolution, so e.g. you can use %{polling_interval:600}
+      macro that will take value of ``polling_interval`` custom attribute or 600 if such custom attribute is not present on the node.
-    - :guilabel:`Use advanced scheduling` - schedules configured in
+    - :guilabel:`Advanced scheduling` - schedules configured in
-      :guilabel:`Advanced Schedule` page will be used
+      :guilabel:`Advanced Schedule` page will be used.

 Storage